James J. Hill Days Celebration

 “Why that…” Furious, she marched along, maneuvering in and out of the people on the bike path as she made her way toward the dock.
 “If he’s in there with another woman, I’ll...” she grumbled to herself, ready to storm into the cabin and crash their little party.
 No wonder he wasn’t answering his phone; he’d probably turned it off!

 Within a couple of minutes, she reached the boat and entered the vessel on the port side.
 “Jock!”
 No one answered.
 “Jock, answer me!
 I know you’re here!”

 Several people congregating on the dock curiously turned and stared at her.

 Her hand clutched the rail with a death grip to keep her knees from giving way as she blinked in shock.
 Her jaw dropped.
 A scream caught in her throat.
 Across the dim interior of the cabin, Jock lay on his back, sprawled across his bed.
-A reading light above his head cast enough light to illuminate the deathly pallor of his skin, his black hair, five o’clock shadow and the frozen stare in his open eyes.
+A reading light above his head cast enough light to illuminate the deathly pallor of his skin, his black hair, the five o’clock shadow darkening his jaw, and the frozen stare in his open eyes.

 A silver filet knife protruded like a vampire stake from the center of his chest.